 - 1. Contextualized approach.
 The applications should clearly indicate the results of local stakeholder consultations, assessment of the specific service facilities to be rehabilitated, the availability of local partners, suppliers and service providers, the first identification and selection of target beneficiaries and the approach for the activities to be conducted.
 All proposed actions should address conflict-related risk management.
 Applications should also include immediate actions to be undertaken upon the approval of the application, for which there is no need for further detailed assessment and study. - 2.
 Sustainability.
 All proposed actions should be designed to achieve long-lasting changes.
 Actions might include measures to strengthen: (i) fair and inclusive access to basic services; (ii) a sense of community ownership; and, (iii) mechanisms for a community to prioritize its own needs.
 Applicants should give a clear description of how sustainability will be promoted. - 3.
 Complementarity: close coordination with other lots, programmes and projects.
 The efficiency and effectiveness of the actions are affected by the cooperation among the different lots under this call for proposal, as well as programmes already implemented, ongoing or in the pipeline in the selected municipalities.
 Finding complementarities implies continued information sharing with the relevant stakeholders.
-Applicants should coordinate with other stakeholders and capture relevant challenges, good practices and lessons learned in their reporting.

-- 4. Visibility.
+Applicants should coordinate with other stakeholders and capture relevant challenges, good practices and lessons learned in their reporting. - 4.
+Communication and Visibility.
 A proactive communication and dissemination policy is key to the visibility of the interventions and to ensure the engagement of the local community.
-The applications will include a communication plan, clearly identifying communication objectives, target groups, key messages, appropriate channels of delivery, specific activities and resources required.
-The lot-specific communication plan will be aligned with the overall Action Communication & Visibility Plan. - 5.
+Taking into consideration the Libya-specific challenges and concerns, the applications will include a minimum set of communication activities, to be implemented in close coordination with the AICS PMU Communication Officer. - 5.
 National Policy frameworks.
 The proposed actions should demonstrate awareness of and synergy with existing and emerging national policy frameworks, e.g. technical standards adopted by the relevant Line Ministries or National Authorities and coordination with international agencies.